 Coral bark maple in autumn

 From here, there are 24 acres to be explored.
 Not only will you come across stunning views and fine ornamental plants, there are also many wildflowers and the interesting wildlife that a large garden supports.
 The garden can be divided into several distinct smaller gardens.

 If you would like to take a virtual stroll round the garden, walk this way to the Primula Garden.

 "The Ardtornish Garden" by Faith Raven includes a short history of the Garden, with photographs of the people who have owned it and of the people who have worked in it and of the plants they grew.
 It describes the changing colours of the seasons in the Garden and how the work of the gardener has to fit in with the difficulties of the climate.
 Take a tour of the Garden using the detailed maps and see some of the best view points and the most interesting plantings.
 105pp

 Email: "The Ardtornish Garden"

 Write: Ardtornish Estate, Morvern, Oban, Argyll PA80 5UZ

 All text and photos are by the gardener Ian Lamb unless otherwise stated.
 There is an admission charge of £4 per adult to help towards the upkeep of the gardens.
 Your dog is welcome but please keep it on a lead.

 Self-catering holiday flats in Ardtornish House and nearby cottages are available for rent.
-Contact MacI at Ardtornish Estate
+Contact Ardtornish Estate